In C#, enumerables

 IEnumerator Interface

-On the other hand, the IEnumerator
+On its part, the IEnumerator

 interface and its generic equivalent IEnumerator<T>